P endorsements for carrying passengers

 Note: The agents' eyesight screening machines eliminate the need for many drivers to be tested by an optometrist or medical practitioner.
 However, if you don't pass the screening check, then you must provide one of the certificates listed before your application can proceed.
 Some drivers choose to supply a certificate instead of taking a screening check.
 If you have vision in only one eye, you must present an eye certificate from a doctor or optometrist.

-As part of gaining your P endorsement, you must sit the Class 1 full licence practical driving test.
+As part of gaining your P endorsement, you must pass the Class 1 full licence practical driving test.
 Note: This isn't required if you've passed the test in the last five years.

 If you have booked a full licence test and can't make the appointment, please contact your driving licensing agent.

 Changing or cancelling your test

 If you want to change or cancel your test, you will have to pay a further fee.